 3. Savory Oatmeal With an Egg

-Take oatmeal to a whole new level by making it savory.
+One of the simplest healthy breakfast ideas: take oatmeal to a whole new level by making it savory.
 Prepare as usual with milk or water, but add a pinch of salt and pepper instead of any cinnamon or sugar.
 Then top with an over-easy or poached egg and sprinkle on a little cheese for an extra tasty kick.

 4. Quinoa Fruit Salad